Volume : 38 Issue : 3 Year : 2023

 Editorial comments are a brief critical commentary of expert reviewers.
 Authors are selected and invited by the Editor-in-Chief.
 Editorial comments do not have abstract, keywords, and tables, figures, images.

 Medeniyet Medical Journal has limited space for case reports.
 Reports on interesting and educative rare cases or conditions that constitute challenges in diagnosis and treatment are accepted for publication.
-A case report should have unstructured Abstract, Keywords, Introduction, Case presentation, Discussion, and Conclusion sections.
+A case report should have unstructured Abstract, Keywords, Introduction, Case Report, Discussion.
 For each used image, the patient’s consent must be obtained and stated in the text.
 For the Case reports, word count must be no more than 150 in the abstract section and 1500 in the main text.
 No more than 15 references are acceptable for the Case reports.

 Letters to the Editor